 JDM enthusiasts looking to import a Honda Elysion to the UK should know that there are 6 possible trim levels to look for, as well as two special editions known as AERO HDD.
 If you opt for the 2.4L engine, then your trim choices include the M, G and X. If you’re looking for extra power and want the 3.0L model, then your choices include the VG, VX and VZ.

 One of the biggest factors behind the popularity of the Honda Elysion JDM import is its timeless good looks and pleasing aesthetic.
-The sweep-back headlights, sporty front bumper and strong, aerodynamic lines make for an attractive build that helped to set the Elysion apart from its competition.
+The sweep-back headlights, sporty front bumper and strong, aerodynamic lines flushing out to the rear make for an attractive build that helped to set the Elysion apart from its competition.

-The interior, too, is furnished with a simple yet refined finish, and can seat either seven or eight depending on the exact specification.
+The interior, too, is furnished with a simple yet refined quality finish and with an ample can seat either seven or eight depending on the exact final specification.
 The space inside the car is extremely well utilized, with around 70% of total space as cabin space.
 This was always a great selling point compared to competing models like the Camry, which was about 2cm narrower in frame.

 The Elysion was among the highest-ranked cars for safety (6 stars from Japan’s NASVA) owing largely to its high-rigidity steel frame.
 The materials in this frame boasted up to 30 percent increased strength compared to previously used materials.
 In addition to the superb materials, the Elysion was built with a unique feature, namely a double platform, the floor of which helped to lower the car’s centre of gravity.
 At the time, such a design had only been seen on the Mercedes A-Class cars.